 Review things you should know

-Hybrid Azure AD join is not supported for Windows Server running the Domain Controller (DC) role.
+- Hybrid Azure AD join isn't supported for Windows Server running the Domain Controller (DC) role.

-Hybrid Azure AD join is not supported on Windows down-level devices when using credential roaming or user profile roaming or mandatory profile.
+- Hybrid Azure AD join isn't supported on Windows down-level devices when using credential roaming or user profile roaming or mandatory profile.

 OS imaging considerations

-If you are relying on the System Preparation Tool (Sysprep) and if you are using a pre-Windows 10 1809 image for installation, make sure that image is not from a device that is already registered with Azure AD as Hybrid Azure AD join.
+If you're relying on the System Preparation Tool (Sysprep) and if you're using a pre-Windows 10 1809 image for installation, make sure that image isn't from a device that is already registered with Azure AD as hybrid Azure AD joined.

-If you are relying on a Virtual Machine (VM) snapshot to create additional VMs, make sure that snapshot is not from a VM that is already registered with Azure AD as Hybrid Azure AD join.
+If you're relying on a Virtual Machine (VM) snapshot to create more VMs, make sure that snapshot isn't from a VM that is already registered with Azure AD as hybrid Azure AD joined.

-If you are using Unified Write Filter and similar technologies that clear changes to the disk at reboot, they must be applied after the device is Hybrid Azure AD joined.
-Enabling such technologies prior to completion of Hybrid Azure AD join will result in the device getting unjoined on every reboot
+If you're using Unified Write Filter and similar technologies that clear changes to the disk at reboot, they must be applied after the device is hybrid Azure AD joined.
+Enabling such technologies before completion of hybrid Azure AD join will result in the device getting unjoined on every reboot.

 Handling devices with Azure AD registered state

-If your Windows 10 domain joined devices are Azure AD registered to your tenant, it could lead to a dual state of Hybrid Azure AD joined and Azure AD registered device.
-We recommend upgrading to Windows 10 1803 (with KB4489894 applied) or above to automatically address this scenario.
-In pre-1803 releases, you will need to remove the Azure AD registered state manually before enabling Hybrid Azure AD join.
+If your Windows 10 or newer domain joined devices are Azure AD registered to your tenant, it could lead to a dual state of hybrid Azure AD joined and Azure AD registered device.
+We recommend upgrading to Windows 10 1803 (with KB4489894 applied) or newer to automatically address this scenario.
+In pre-1803 releases, you'll need to remove the Azure AD registered state manually before enabling hybrid Azure AD join.
 In 1803 and above releases, the following changes have been made to avoid this dual state:

-- Any existing Azure AD registered state for a user would be automatically removed after the device is Hybrid Azure AD joined and the same user logs in.
+- Any existing Azure AD registered state for a user would be automatically removed after the device is hybrid Azure AD joined and the same user logs in.
 For example, if User A had an Azure AD registered state on the device, the dual state for User A is cleaned up only when User A logs in to the device.
 If there are multiple users on the same device, the dual state is cleaned up individually when those users log in.
-In addition to removing the Azure AD registered state, Windows 10 will also unenroll the device from Intune or other MDM, if the enrollment happened as part of the Azure AD registration via auto-enrollment.
+After removing the Azure AD registered state, Windows 10 will unenroll the device from Intune or other MDM, if the enrollment happened as part of the Azure AD registration via auto-enrollment.

-- Azure AD registered state on any local accounts on the device is not impacted by this change.
-It is only applicable to domain accounts.
-So Azure AD registered state on local accounts is not removed automatically even after user logon, since the user is not a domain user.
+- Azure AD registered state on any local accounts on the device isn’t impacted by this change.
+Only applicable to domain accounts.
+Azure AD registered state on local accounts isn't removed automatically even after user logon, since the user isn't a domain user.

 - You can prevent your domain joined device from being Azure AD registered by adding the following registry value to HKLM\SOFTWARE\Policies\Microsoft\Windows\WorkplaceJoin: "BlockAADWorkplaceJoin"=dword:00000001.

-Even though Windows 10 automatically removes the Azure AD registered state locally, the device object in Azure AD is not immediately deleted if it is managed by Intune.
+Even though Windows 10 and Windows 11 automatically remove the Azure AD registered state locally, the device object in Azure AD is not immediately deleted if it is managed by Intune.
 You can validate the removal of Azure AD registered state by running dsregcmd /status and consider the device not to be Azure AD registered based on that.

 Hybrid Azure AD join for single forest, multiple Azure AD tenants

 To register devices as hybrid Azure AD join to respective tenants, organizations need to ensure that the SCP configuration is done on the devices and not in AD.
-More details on how to accomplish this can be found in the article controlled validation of hybrid Azure AD join.
-It is also important for organizations to understand that certain Azure AD capabilities will not work in a single forest, multiple Azure AD tenants configurations.
+More details on how to accomplish this task can be found in the article Hybrid Azure AD join targeted deployment.
+It's important for organizations to understand that certain Azure AD capabilities won't work in a single forest, multiple Azure AD tenants configurations.

-- Device writeback will not work.
-This affects Device based Conditional Access for on-premise apps that are federated using ADFS.
-This also affects Windows Hello for Business deployment when using the Hybrid Cert Trust model.
+- Device writeback won't work.
+This configuration affects Device based Conditional Access for on-premise apps that are federated using ADFS.
+This configuration also affects Windows Hello for Business deployment when using the Hybrid Cert Trust model.

-- Groups writeback will not work.
-This affects writeback of Office 365 Groups to a forest with Exchange installed.
+- Groups writeback won't work.
+This configuration affects writeback of Office 365 Groups to a forest with Exchange installed.

-- Seamless SSO will not work.
-This affects SSO scenarios that organizations may be using on cross OS/browser platforms, for example iOS/Linux with Firefox, Safari, Chrome without the Windows 10 extension.
+- Seamless SSO won't work.
+This configuration affects SSO scenarios that organizations may be using on cross OS or browser platforms, for example iOS or Linux with Firefox, Safari, or Chrome without the Windows 10 extension.

-- Hybrid Azure AD join for Windows down-level devices in managed environment will not work.
-For example, hybrid Azure AD join on Windows Server 2012 R2 in a managed environment requires Seamless SSO and since Seamless SSO will not work, hybrid Azure AD join for such a setup will not work.
+- Hybrid Azure AD join for Windows down-level devices in managed environment won't work.
+For example, hybrid Azure AD join on Windows Server 2012 R2 in a managed environment requires Seamless SSO and since Seamless SSO won't work, hybrid Azure AD join for such a setup won't work.

 If your environment uses virtual desktop infrastructure (VDI), see Device identity and desktop virtualization.

 Hybrid Azure AD join is supported for FIPS-compliant TPM 2.0 and not supported for TPM 1.2.
-If your devices have FIPS-compliant TPM 1.2, you must disable them before proceeding with Hybrid Azure AD join.
-Microsoft does not provide any tools for disabling FIPS mode for TPMs as it is dependent on the TPM manufacturer.
-Please contact your hardware OEM for support.
+If your devices have FIPS-compliant TPM 1.2, you must disable them before proceeding with hybrid Azure AD join.
+Microsoft doesn't provide any tools for disabling FIPS mode for TPMs as it is dependent on the TPM manufacturer.
+Contact your hardware OEM for support.

-Starting from Windows 10 1903 release, TPMs 1.2 are not used with hybrid Azure AD join and devices with those TPMs will be considered as if they don't have a TPM.
+Starting from Windows 10 1903 release, TPMs 1.2 aren't used with hybrid Azure AD join and devices with those TPMs will be considered as if they don't have a TPM.

 UPN changes are only supported starting Windows 10 2004 update.
-For devices prior to Windows 10 2004 update, users would have SSO and Conditional Access issues on their devices.
+For devices before the Windows 10 2004 update, users could have SSO and Conditional Access issues on their devices.
 To resolve this issue, you need to unjoin the device from Azure AD (run "dsregcmd /leave" with elevated privileges) and rejoin (happens automatically).
-However, users signing in with Windows Hello for Business do not face this issue.
+However, users signing in with Windows Hello for Business don't face this issue.

-Organizations may want to do a controlled validation of hybrid Azure AD join before enabling it across their entire organization all at once.
-Review the article controlled validation of hybrid Azure AD join to understand how to accomplish it.
+Organizations may want to do a targeted rollout of hybrid Azure AD join before enabling it for their entire organization.
+Review the article Hybrid Azure AD join targeted deployment to understand how to accomplish it.